dsebastien/modernWebDevGenerator/README.md

 This project is available as an NPM package; check out the usage instructions below.

 ## Demo
+Click on this link to see a demo of how to install & use this project and the modern web dev build:
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=Wc5iTInYOBw
 " target="_blank"><img src="http://img.youtube.com/vi/Wc5iTInYOBw/0.jpg"
 alt="ModernWebDev Build and Generator Demo" width="240" height="180" border="10" /></a>